Shared Services Learning Community Case Studies

 Published April 2017

 Portage County Health District expanded to include the city of Ravenna, resulting in enhanced services for Ravenna.
 Simultaneously, the health district and the city of Kent engaged in a joint community health improvement planning process that has successfully engaged numerous partners in countywide efforts to further protect and promote the health of all residents.
-For the complete story, read the Center’s 2017 case report and to access several policies, procedures, tools and reports associated with their CJS initiative.
+Visit the grantee’s web page to read the Center’s 2017 case report and to access several policies, procedures, tools and reports associated with their CJS initiative.

 Published October 2014